EwenG/replique.el/README.md

 - Clojure and Clojurescript REPL, support for mulitple simultaneous sessions
 - Preconfigured Clojurescript compiler for development builds
 - Autocompletion for Clojure and Clojurescript
+- Jump to symbol definition for Clojure and Clojurescript
 - [Eldoc](https://www.emacswiki.org/emacs/ElDoc) style documentation for Clojure and Clojurescript
 - CSS files reloading
 - Javascript file reloading